Subqueries

 Recap our example graph

-All of our examples will continue with the graph example we have been using before, but include some more data for some of our later queries.
-Below is an image of the new graph.
+All of our code examples will continue with one of the graph examples we have been using before, but include some more data for the queries on this page.
+Below is an image of the new graph, a network of people, the companies they work for, and the technologies they like.

 To recap, each person could also have multiple IS_FRIENDS_WITH